bigdots-io/bigdots-io-node/README.md

 });
 ```

-### Display Image
+### Display Images

-Displaying images is via a url is very easy.
+Displaying an image via a url is very easy.
 Just follow the example below.

 *Note:* Make sure you're using the [Programmable macro!](https://github.com/bigdots-io/macros)

 *Note:* If you are trying to display an animated image, use the [Image macro](https://github.com/bigdots-io/macros)!

 ```js